Indian Trails Conference

 The Indian Trails Conference is a high school athletic conference with its membership concentrated in southeastern Wisconsin.
-Originally founded as a conference for small public high schools in 1963, it has seen a high level of turnover among membership over the course of its history and now has mostly private school members.
+Originally founded as a conference for small public high schools in 1963, it has seen a high level of turnover among membership over the course of its history and is no longer affiliated with the WIAA.

 History

 1963-1969

 The Indian Trails Conference was formed in 1963 by four local public high schools, one state-run public high school and one private high school.
 The four local public schools (Clinton, Norris Foundation, Palmyra and Williams Bay) were former members of the Southeastern Wisconsin Conference, and the two others (Northwestern Military & Naval Academy, Wisconsin School for the Deaf) competed as independents after their former conference, the Southern Wisconsin Association of Private Schools (SWAPS) Conference, disbanded in 1961.
+Competition began in spring 1963 with a full baseball schedule.
 The Indian Trails Conference would compete in this configuration for six years, which to date has been the longest period of stability for conference membership.